McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 12. When prompted, enter the range of episode numbers you want to mux.
 Your files will be sequentially muxed into the set output directory (`mkvmerge_out` by default).

+## Titles

+The script will put the episode title in filenames and automatically mux episode titles to the mkv header without having to manually change them in each file.

+In order to do this, a `titles.txt` file must be in the working directory (alongside the options file and the script).

+Write the desired titles for each episode in `titles.txt`, with each separate title on a new line.
+(The first line will be the first episode's title, the second line will be the second episode's title, and so on).

+You can also include an `mkvtitles.txt` file in the working directory, which can be used to use separate titles for the filename and mkv header.
+If only `titles.txt` is present, its titles will be used in both the filenames and mkv header, and vice versa with `mkvtitles.txt`.

+In the options file, any instance of `EPTITLE` or `MKVTITLE` will be replaced with the current episode's title, from either `titles.txt` or `mkvtitles.txt` respectively.
+For example, `Show - EPNUM - EPTITLE.mkv` will become `Show - 01 - dumb title.mkv`.

+If the output filename doesn't have `EPTITLE` or `MKVTITLE` in it, and the filename title option is enabled, the title will be automatically placed after the episode number, using the separator specified in `mkvconfig.json`.

 ## Automatic font muxing
 The script will automatically detect the fonts needed in included .ass files and will mux them into the output file.
 This feature also removes any unneeded fonts that may have been included in the input mkv files.